WhisperVoidXAI/Nyxo/README.md

 ## 🧠 How It Works

-Smart Notes AI uses artificial intelligence to intelligently process your text.
+Nyxo uses artificial intelligence to intelligently process your text.
 Instead of manually reading long notes, the app uses AI to summarize, answer questions, and extract key insights — all inside the app.
 This gives you a **true personal AI note assistant** experience.
 It also helps you organize your tasks by importance.
 ---